teeside-parmo/fend/projects/landing-page/README.md

 ## Project Description

-The starter project has some HTML and CSS styling to display a static version of the Landing Page project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.
+The aim of this project was to convert a static Landing page to an interactive one, utlizing Javascript, CSS and HTML.

 ## How To Use This Project